 To locate your regional center, visit the DDS website and type your zip code in the search window.
+To search Los Angeles County zip codes, click the 'LA County' tab.

-Use this list to keep your regional center's contact information in one place: --
+Use this list to keep your regional center's contact information in one place: